Mouse Not Being Detected in Windows 10 [Best Fixes]

 - Press “F4” on your keyboard for Safe Mode when you see the first screen.

-Using Safe Mode, Windows will load into a basic, bare-bone state.
+Using Safe Mode, Windows will load into a simple state with no third-party drivers.
 If your mouse works here, it is the driver causing issues or something else conflicting with it.
 Uninstall the driver, reboot your computer, and let Windows install a driver.
 If that fails, install a brand new driver from the manufacturer.
 Lastly, if your mouse still doesn’t work, it’s time to replace it.